djsauble/learn-gpui/book/CHAPTER_01.md

 }
 ```

 Run the application with `cargo run`.
-You should see a 500x500 pixel blank window appear.
+You should see a window appear with default dimensions.
 This is the foundation of every GPUI app.

 ### Creating a View